tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 - Thirdly, we have the **decideFame procedure**.
 For each witness event (i.e. an event x where x.witness is true), decide whether it is famous (i.e. assign a Boolean to x.famous).
 This decision is done by a Byzantine agreement protocol based on virtual voting.
 Each member runs it locally, on their own copy of the Hashgraph, with no additional communication.
-It treats the events in the Hashgraph as if they were sending votes to each other, although the calculation is purely local to a member’s computer.
+The protocol treats the events in the Hashgraph as if they were sending votes to each other, although the calculation is purely local to a member’s computer.
 The member assigns votes to the witnesses of each round, for several rounds, until more than two-thirds of the population agrees [[12]].